SEND Operations Partner

 This position will initially, in line with current government guidance, be based from home, with an expectation of being home based for the foreseeable future.
 However, when government guidelines change the role may then revert to being office based, whilst retaining some flexible working options.

-The SEND Operations Partner will manage, motivate and develop the SEND Operations Co-ordinators within the Mid Essex quadrant, according to the vision for SEND in Essex, demonstrating initiative and leadership skills to effectively deliver the council's statutory duties in relation to the assessment and review of children/young people with SEND.
+The SEND Operations Partner will manage, motivate and develop the SEND Operations Co-ordinators, according to the vision for SEND in Essex, demonstrating initiative and leadership skills to effectively deliver the council's statutory duties in relation to the assessment and review of children/young people with SEND.

-Lead a team of SEND Operations Co-ordinators and Assistants within Mid Essex, co-ordinating induction, training and development programmes and the allocation of work
+- Lead a team of SEND Operations Co-ordinators and Assistants, co-ordinating induction, training and development programmes and the allocation of work

-Work with other colleagues within the Mid Quadrant, (i.e. Educational Psychologists, Inclusion Partners, Engagement Facilitators) including with the SEND Operations Lead to develop best practice and provide quality assurance of Education, Health and Care plans (EHCP).
+- Work with other colleagues within the Mid Quadrant, (i.e. Educational Psychologists, Inclusion Partners, Engagement Facilitators) and with the SEND Operations Lead to develop best practice and provide quality assurance of Education, Health and Care plans (EHCP).

 - Educated to RQF level 4 or equivalent by experience.